quantsingularity/QuantumBallot/infrastructure/README.md

 ### Docker

-The `docker` directory contains Docker-related configuration files for containerizing the Chainocracy application components:
+The `docker` directory contains Docker-related configuration files for containerizing the QuantumBallot application components:

 - `backend.Dockerfile`: Dockerfile for building the backend API container
 - `frontend-web.Dockerfile`: Dockerfile for building the web frontend container